AdvaMed

 AdvaMed, or the Advanced Medical Technology Association, is an American medical device trade association, based in Washington, D.C.
 It is the largest medical device association in the world with U.S. and international members who are medical technology companies (medical devices, diagnostic products, and health information systems) that collectively represents 80% of U.S. medical technology firms in the United States, that produce close to 90% of annual health care technology purchases in the United States and more than 40% globally.

-Scott Whitaker is AdvaMed’s President and CEO, and its current Board Chairman is Nadim Yared, also serves as President and CEO of CVRx, Inc.
+Scott Whitaker is AdvaMed’s president and CEO, its chairman Peter Arduini, is also CEO of GE HealthCare.

 Policies

 AdvaMed’s website states that the organization promotes competitive policies that foster the highest ethical standards, rapid product approvals, appropriate reimbursement, and access to international markets.

 The Innovation Agenda identifies five core policy pillars: improving the FDA’s regulatory processes, restructuring CMS’s coverage and payment processes, reforming the U.S. tax system to create a level playing field, improving access to international markets, and supporting the maintenance and growth of an R&D infrastructure.